pingcap/docs-cn/develop/dev-guide-third-party-tools-compatibility.md

 >
 > The preceding unsupported features are expected behavior and are not listed in this document.
 For more details, see [MySQL Compatibility](/mysql-compatibility.md).

+The incompatibility issues listed in this document are found in some [third-party tools supported by TiDB](/develop/dev-guide-third-party-tools-compatibility.md).

 ## General incompatibility

 ### `SELECT CONNECTION_ID()` returns a 64-bit integer in TiDB